-Prospect have confirmed that where medical or other emergencies arise during the period of work to rule or day of action, cover for these will be provided throughout.
+Prospect have confirmed that where medical or other emergencies arise during the period of work to rule or a scheduled day of action, cover for these will be provided throughout.

-Q: Will the strike action have an impact on travel for medical appointments?
+Q: If a further strike day is scheduled, will the strike action have an impact on travel for medical appointments?

 Q: The Union has indicated there will be an ‘overtime ban’.
 What does that mean?